Thanks for being patient while we implement your feedback to improve the developer experience.

 If a shopper does not have a payment method saved on file, you can process a payment using a credit card.
 There are two steps to this method:

-1. Send a POST request to the Create Payment Access Token endpoint to get the authorization token that needs to be passed in the header when processing the payment.
+1. Send a request to the Create Payment Access Token endpoint to get the payment access token that must be passed using the Authorization header to process the payment.

-2. Send a POST request to the Process Payment endpoint.
+2. Send a request to the Process Payment endpoint.
 The headers to process a payment are different than the headers you normally send with a BigCommerce API.
-The Authorization token is the ID returned in Create Payment Access Token (step one).
-To learn more, see Credit cards.
+The Authorization bearer token is the PAT ID returned by the Create Payment Access Token endpoint (step one).
+To learn more, see Payments API: Credit Cards.

 Example response: Process payment